-Royal Shakespeare Company CIO Chris O'Brien is less than 12 months from entering the beginning of his third decade at the RSC as the theatre organisation is celebrating the 400th anniversary since the death of William Shakespeare.
+Royal Shakespeare Company CIO Chris O'Brien is less than 12 months from entering his third decade at the RSC as the theatre organisation is celebrating the 400th anniversary since the death of William Shakespeare.

 O'Brien has been CIO at one of the UK's largest arts institutions since June 2014, having joined the organisation in February 1997 as Head of Information Technology.
 Greeting CIO UK at The Other Place, a creative theatre lab for learning, research and development on the banks of the River Avon, the CIO explains how his team has been settling into its new home at the arts innovation hub since relocating in March 2016.